Back to the home page

 Now the installation of Mint takes place, and in the end you'll have a dual boot computer.

 Is there no boot menu and does Windows 10 start rightaway?8.
-On modern computers who were sold with a pre-installed Windows 8 or 10, sometimes you don't get to see a boot menu after a seemingly succesful installation of Linux Mint.
+On modern computers who were sold with a pre-installed Windows 10, sometimes you don't get to see a boot menu after a seemingly succesful installation of Linux Mint.
 Instead of that, Windows boots rightaway, just as if no Linux Mint has been installed at all.

 Usually you can fix that by another change of the configuration of the UEFI (BIOS).
 In the "boot options" of the UEFI, find the item "OS boot manager".
 Select it, press Enter and place Windows Boot Manager at the bottom (for HP laptops you can do that by means of the F5 key).
 Note that Linux Mint might be called "Ubuntu" by the BIOS.